 The band’s members ranged in age from fourteen to fifty-eight, with four well into their fifties and a dozen still in their teens.

 Two of the group had achieved European celebrity as leaders of their own ensembles.
-Seven or eight more were professional musicians.
-Many had merely learned to play an instrument in school.
+Seven or eight more were professionals.
+Several were conservatory students, already showing promise.
+But many had merely learned to hold an instrument in school.

 Thrown together by the most barbaric catastrophe in human history, they were dragged off to Auschwitz from thirty different cities in twelve different countries – and then promptly robbed of their families and their dignity.